aditya280505/Credit-Risk-Intelligence-Platform/README.md

 * How does loan amount relate to default risk?
 * Does higher DTI correspond to higher risk?
 * Which borrower characteristics influence predictions?
-* Which features are most important to the machine learning model?
+* Which features are most important to the model?
 * Which classification model performs best under different evaluation metrics?
 * How can an individual prediction be explained?
 * What patterns are visible across different risk segments?